Sylvester-ABC/1stChatappHeroku/README.md

 # chat-app
-This is a simple nodejs with socket.io chat app and was deployed to heroku😘
+This is a simple nodejs with socket.io chat app and was deployed to heroku😘 😘

-run the following to setup locally
+run the following to setup locally.
 ```sh
 git clone https://github.com/SlyCreator/1stChatappHeroku chat-app
 cd chat-app